yychung-dev/pitch-a-seat/README.md

 - **Deployed the site with Docker and Nginx**
   Containerized the application using Docker and set up Nginx as a reverse proxy with HTTPS encryption, deploying the site on AWS EC2 for a stable and scalable production environment.

-- **Established unit tests and a CI/CD pipeline**
+- **Established unit tests**
-  Wrote unit tests with `pytest` and used GitHub Actions to automate testing and deployment, improving code reliability and development efficiency.
+  Wrote unit tests with `pytest` to validate API logic and ensure code reliability.

 - **Built cloud infrastructure with AWS services**
-  Utilized AWS RDS (MySQL) for database hosting and stored static/media assets in S3, accelerated through CloudFront for efficient content delivery.
+  Managed AWS RDS (MySQL) for persistent data storage and query optimization.

 ---